 Consumer Expectations Change

 The direct-to-consumer distribution trend will continue to affect many industries, forcing insurers to reconsider their current operating structures, products, and services.
-Younger insurance customers are increasingly preferring convenient internet goods from recognised carriers.1 As a result, established providers will continue to transfer their operations to new online facilities that will improve access, speed, and end-to-end customer service, allowing them to compete more effectively with digital-first companies.
+Younger insurance customers are increasingly preferring convenient internet goods from recognised carriers.
+As a result, established providers will continue to transfer their operations to new online facilities that will improve access, speed, and end-to-end customer service, allowing them to compete more effectively with digital-first companies.
 Furthermore, the market for embedded insurance, i.e., coverage provided in conjunction with the purchase of items or services such as extended warranties and travel policies, is predicted to expand in 2024.2

-What to Watch: According to global insurer Munich Re, embedded property and casualty insurance “is expected to grow at CAGR 25% until 2030 and could account for over US$ 500 billion in gross written premiums globally by 2030, or 20% of the total market worldwide.”3 Reaching younger consumers on social media through advertising and other creative marketing tactics also will remain important, as will cross-sector collaborations that facilitate marketing to customers at the point of sale.
-Increased use of Internet-enabled home appliances and infrastructure-focused sensors also will present material business opportunities for insurance carriers to provide additional value and protection against expensive risks such as water leaks, high wind losses and other climate-related damages.
+What to Watch: According to global insurer Munich Re, embedded property and casualty insurance “is expected to grow at CAGR 25% until 2030 and could account for over US$ 500 billion in gross written premiums globally by 2030, or 20% of the total market worldwide.”
+Reaching younger consumers on social media through advertising and other creative marketing tactics will also remain important, as will cross-sector collaborations that facilitate marketing to customers at the point of sale.
+Increased use of Internet-enabled home appliances and infrastructure-focused sensors will also present material business opportunities for insurance carriers to provide additional value and protection against expensive risks such as water leaks, high wind losses and other climate-related damages.

 Cyber Insurance Demand Rises